shubhkarmanrathore/phase-3-final-project/README.md

 - Account Management: Modify user details, change passwords, and delete accounts.
 - Security Questions: Set and answer security questions for password recovery.
 - Password Storage: Store and manage passwords for different websites with confidence.
-- Add, view, edit, and delete stored passwords.
+- Password Actions: Add, view, edit, and delete stored passwords with ease.
 - Command-line interface for interaction.

 ## Technologies Used